 What is a Gastroscopy?

-A Gastroscopy is an upper endoscopy which enables us to examine the lining of the upper part of your gastrointestinal tract, i.e. the oesophagus, stomach and duodenum (first portion of the small intestine) for any abnormalities or diseases.
+A Gastroscopy is an upper endoscopy which enables us to examine the inside lining of your oesophagus, stomach and duodenum (first portion of the small intestine) for any abnormalities or diseases.
+Whilst our specialist anaesthetist ensures that you are asleep for the duration of the procedure, a small camera inserted through the mouth, and your images are viewed on a video screen.

-The procedure itself does not interfere with your breathing and the recovery period following the gastroscopy is brief and undertaken in our recovery room.
-Our facilities and methods are designed to ensure the maximum level of comfort possible.
+The procedure itself does not interfere with your breathing and the recovery period following the gastroscopy is brief.

 Upper endoscopy is usually more accurate than x-rays for detecting inflammation, ulcers or tumours of the oesophagus, stomach and duodenum.
 The great advantage of this procedure is that it can detect early cancer and can distinguish between benign and malignant (cancer) conditions by performing biopsies (taking small tissue samples) of suspicious areas.